Frequently asked questions about D-PREP International School

 At D-PREP, as stated previously, we follow the D-PREP PBL teaching and learning model and incorporate a D-PREP life skills curriculum into the regular program.
 For the social studies curriculum, we focus priority on the Thai, Asian, and international culture and history because we are located in Thailand.

-Our curriculum offers emphasis on 3 languages.
-70% of all study time is allocated to developing English skills, 20% to Thai language, and 10% to Chinese language.
+Our curriculum offers an emphasis on 3 languages.
+70% of all study time is allocated to developing English skills, 20% to the Thai language, and 10% to the Chinese language.

 Our teachers are mainly American, Canadian, British, South African, Thai, Chinese.

 Our students are mainly Thai, Taiwanese, Chinese, Korean.